leandrobeandrade/aws-training/simulados/simulado1.md

 11) AWS Fargate
 12) AWS Cost Explorer
 13) CloudWatch, Lambda
-14) Share the reserved EC2 instances amongst the member AWS accounts
+14) Share the reserved EC2 instances amongst the member AWS accounts, Volume discounts for Amazon EC2 and Amazon S3 aggregated across the member AWS accounts
 15) Restrict account privileges using Service Control Policies (SCP), Create accounts per department
 16) It is a Platform as a Service (PaaS) which allows you to deploy and scale web applications and services
 17) Sell Software as a Service (SaaS) solutions to AWS customers, AWS customer can buy software that has been bundled into customized AMIs by the AWS Marketplace sellers